How to make money with Pokémon Go

-You could make: £15 an hour
+You could make: £15 an hour.

-Pretty much every 90s kid wanted to be a Pokémon trainer, and now is your chance!
+Pretty much every kid wanted to be a Pokémon trainer and now is your chance.
 If you've got time on your hands, why not offer your services to others less talented in the art of Pokémon?
-Yes, this is a real thing!
-Last week, an American called Ivy St. Ive made headlines after she posted a Craigslist ad offering to catch Pokémon on your behalf, as well as activating every Pokéstop and giving you updates for $20 (approx £15) an hour.
+Yes, this is a real thing.

+An American called Ivy St. Ive made headlines after she posted a Craigslist ad offering to catch Pokémon on other people's behalf, as well as activating every Pokéstop and giving you updates for $20 (approximately £15) an hour.

 Selling your Pokémon Go account

-You could make: £100s or even £1000s, depending on your account!
+You could make: £100s or even £1,000s, depending on your account.

 Some people just don't have the time, patience or energy to find rare, strong Pokémon (all that walking, right?).
-As a result, a fad has emerged amongst lazy people to go the quick route and buy an already-activated Pokémon account on eBay that's already miles ahead of the game!
+As a result, a fad has emerged amongst lazy people to go the quick route and buy an already-activated Pokémon account on eBay that's already miles ahead of the game.

-Get paid to lure!
+Get paid to lure

 There have also been instances of people setting up their own stalls at PokéStops, selling water on hot days, random Pokémon merch and more.
 Why not, eh?

-Cash in on your card collection
+Sell your Pokémon card collection

-You could make: £100s (and even £1000s for the really rare ones)
+You could make: £100s (and even £1,000s for the really rare ones).

 Become a Pokémon driver

-You could make: £25 an hour
+You could make: £25 an hour.

 Got a car?
-You could become a Pokemon taxi driver!
+You could become a Pokemon taxi driver.